UniversalDependencies/docs/_v2/core-dependents.md

 The distinction between core arguments and oblique modifiers is at the heart of the UD taxonomy of syntactic relations but has been criticized because it is hard to apply cross-linguistically.
 For v2 we propose:

 * Keep the core-oblique distinction and work out more detailed guidelines for how to apply it in different languages
-* Rename the relation [u-dep/dobj]() to **obj** because the latter name seems more easily reconcilable with the intended interpretation of “second core argument” or “P/A argument” (without connection to specific cases or semantic roles).
+* Rename the relation `dobj` to [u-dep/obj]() because the latter name seems more easily reconcilable with the intended interpretation of “second core argument” or “P/A argument” (without connection to specific cases or semantic roles).
 * Remove the relations [u-dep/nsubjpass]() and [u-dep/csubjpass]() and add language-specific subtypes **nsubj:pass** and **csubj:pass**.
 (By analogy, the functional relation **auxpass** will be removed and the subtype **aux:pass** added.)
 * Split the modifier relation [u-dep/nmod]() into **nmod** and **obl**